-Now running for the third year, we are pleased to see our NATPRO course lead by Fiona Reid, Maya Basu and David Iles.
+Our popular Native Tissue Continence course is now running for the fourth year.
 The “Native Continence Procedure” Masterclass will take place directly after our Laparoscopy course.

 About the course